 Step 6: Compressing and Submitting Your Film

 Entries are limited to 60 seconds in length.
 YouTube is our video services partner and all technical specifications need to be in line with their requirements: YouTube accepts the following file types: MOV, MPEG4, AVI, WMV, MPEGPS, FLV, 3GPP AND WebM.
 Although not required, we recommend that you compress your video before uploading the file.

 Many video editing programs (such as Premiere Pro or Final Cut Pro) and encoding software (such as Compressor or Adobe Media Encoder) may include a preset for encoding H.264 files that match the YouTube format requirements.
-If yours does, we recommend using that preset when encoding your finished video.
-For more information on exporting your video to meet these requirements, please click on this link and view YouTube’s audio/Video settings – https://support.google.com/youtube/settings
+If yours does, we recommend using that preset when encoding your finished film.
+For more information on exporting your film to meet these requirements, please click on this link and view YouTube’s audio/Video settings –https://support.google.com/youtube/settings

 Other Film Festivals

-Entries can be submitted to other film festivals after the February 16th, 2015 submission deadline.
-Special note to students in Fresno, Kern, Kings, Madera, Mariposa, Merced, and Tulare Counties Directing Change is partnering with the SlickRock Film Festival.
+Entries can be submitted to other film festivals after the March 1, 2016 submission deadline.
+Special note to students in Fresno, Kern, Kings, Madera, Mariposa, Merced, and Tulare Counties Directing Change is partnering with the SlickRock Student Film Festival.
 We strongly encourage you to also submit to this festival if your entry is in the suicide prevention category.
 The entry description and judging guidelines for both contests are aligned.
 If you are in San Diego County we also encourage you to submit your entry to the iVIE film festival.
-Students throughout the state of California are encouraged to also submit their videos to Art With Impact, and enter into their monthly video contest.
+Students throughout the state of California are encouraged to also submit their films to Art With Impact, and enter into their monthly video contest.

 Much of the information found on this page was adapted from the Student Educational Video Awards video and many of the resources and links were adapted from the other film festival websites listed here.